Studica-Robotics/NavX/README.md

 ### VSCode Update

-To update the vendordep, open the **WPILib Vendor Dependencies** find the navx_frc or Studica vendordep select the dropdown and the latest version.
+To update the vendordep, open the **WPILib Vendor Dependencies** find the Studica vendordep select the dropdown and the latest version.
 Hit the update button to install the update.

     <img src='assets/vscodeVendorDep-4.png' width='50%'><br/>